jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

 We've encountered the Python ``code`` object as the result of compilation, as the executable form of a module acceptable to :py:func:`exec`.
-Turning to our example program again, and its nested functions, we see that when its compiled code is disassembled, it only shows instructions for the module level::
+Turning to our example program again, and its nested functions, we see that when the compiled code is disassembled, it only shows instructions for the module level::

     >>> prog = """\